-- Harvest: The grapes are handpicked usually the first decade of October (with small variations depending on the weather).
+- Harvest: the grapes are handpicked usually the first week of October (with small variation depending on the weather)

-- Fermentation and Maceration: in stainless steel tanks at controlled temperatures, not exceed values of 30°C, for a period of 25-35 days.
+- Fermentation and Maceration: in stainless steel tanks at controlled temperatures, not exceeding values of 30°C, for a period of 25-35 days

-- Aging: For the Barbaresco aging is provided for about 12-15 months in oak barrels (50Hl), then into concrete tanks for 8 months and then in bottle before the selling, 3 years later the harvest.
+- Ageing: for the Barbaresco aging is provided for about 12-15 months in oak barrles, then into concrete tanks for 8 months and then ion bottle before the selling, 3 years after the harvest